-These crispy chickpeas are seasoned with fresh herbs to make an amazing addition to salads, hummus or even sandwiches!
+These crispy chickpeas are seasoned with spices and herbs and then cooked in an air fryer to make an amazing addition to salads, hummus or even sandwiches!

 Most crispy chickpea recipes I've seen roast the chickpeas in the oven, which works great except who wants to turn on your oven, even on low heat, for over an hour on a hot summer day?
 Not me - that's something I try to avoid whenever it's hot out!
 So I set out to make them without roasting them for hours, and I gotta admit, it took a couple of tries to get these right.
 But it was worth the effort, as the end result is a super tasty way to add some protein to a variety of different dishes.
 They make a great snack too!

 So, what's the plan?
-Well, it's pretty simple, drain & dry some chickpeas, heat up a non-stick skillet, add the chickpeas and some garlic and let them cook.
-Then you stir in some fresh herbs at the end and you've got that great salad topping you've been looking for!
+Well, it's pretty simple, drain & dry some chickpeas, toss them with some seasonings and then cook them up in your air fryer.
+In about 15 minutes you've got that great salad topping you've been looking for!

 Ingredients